cit30900/workbook/dev_environment/mac.md

 ```

 (devenv:mac:git)=
-## Use Chocolatey to Install Git
+## Use Homebrew to Install Git
-1. Open a Command Prompt *as an adminstrator* on your computer
+1. Open a Terminal on your computer
 2. Use the following command to install Git:

 ```
-choco install git
+brew install git
 ```
-3. Answer `Y` to each script installation (or `A` to accept all at once)